The Bankrate promise

-If you’re interested in the Capital One SavorOne Rewards for Students, you’ll need fair credit to qualify.
-This typically means a FICO credit score between 580 and 669.
+For the Capital One SavorOne Student Cash Rewards, you’ll need at least fair credit to qualify.
+This typically means a FICO credit score of 580 or higher.

-The Discover it Student offers a different take on rewards.
-But you might consider this card if you’re comfortable with activating quarterly bonus categories or you want to take advantage of an introductory APR for purchases and balance transfers.
+The Discover it® Student Cash Back might be worth it for you if you’re comfortable with activating quarterly bonus categories or if you want to take advantage of an introductory APR for purchases and balance transfers.

-Aside from the $20 Good Grade reward and the first-year cash back match, the Discover it Student rewards you with statement credits for referring friends.
+A good perk to note is that the Discover it® Student Cash Back rewards you for referring friends.
 Each time someone you refer is approved for a new account, you’ll receive a credit to your account.
 Other benefits include free FICO credit score access, 24/7 U.S.-based customer service and credit monitoring.

-Your options for redeeming cash back with the Discover it Student are similar to what they are with the Capital One SavorOne Rewards for Students.
-You can redeem rewards for statement credit or a deposit into a bank account.
-Redeeming rewards for shopping at Amazon.com or PayPal is also an option, or you could use rewards for gift cards and charitable donations.
+Your options for redeeming cash back with the Discover it® Student Cash Back are similar to the options available with the Capital One SavorOne Student Cash Rewards.
+You can redeem rewards for statement credits, direct deposits, shopping at Amazon.com, gift cards and charitable donations.

 Recommended credit score

 If you’re interested in getting one of the top student credit cards, both the Capital One SavorOne Student Cash Rewards and Discover it® Student Cash Back are worth considering.
-Either card can help you earn cash back with no annual fee while building credit.
-The question is, which card is better suited to your individual spending habits?
+Either card can help you earn cash back while building credit.
+The main question is: Which card is better suited to your individual spending habits?

 If you typically spend more on dining, entertainment, groceries and travel, then the Capital One SavorOne Student Cash Rewards could be a better fit.
 But if your spending habits better align with Discover’s quarterly bonus categories, you might get more from the Discover it® Student Cash Back.
 Or, you might consider adding both cards to your wallet, which would provide you with the opportunity to maximize cash back earnings.